- Health and Wellness

 Because the findings could have important public health ramifications, Burke and Pitt Public Health colleagues Hawre Jalal, assistant professor, and Kyueun Lee, postdoctoral associate, posted their discovery to medRxiv, a preprint journal, and announced the results ahead of peer-reviewed publication.

 The animations show how surges flow across one county to another, crossing state borders without hesitation.
-In North America, cases cross into Canada and Mexico and back to the U.S. For example, when Michigan was experiencing a surge in spring 2021, so were the Canadian provinces of Ontario and Quebec and several northeastern U.S. border states.
+In North America, cases cross into Canada and Mexico and back to the United States.
+For example, when Michigan was experiencing a surge in spring 2021, so were the Canadian provinces of Ontario and Quebec and several northeastern U.S. border states.

-“We do not know what is causing these patterns—and that is a major reason why we are sharing these findings now, rather than waiting for peer review.
+“We do not know what is causing these patterns — and that is a major reason why we are sharing these findings now, rather than waiting for peer review.
 We want academics from other disciplines, as well as the public, to make suggestions,” said Jalal.
 “We strongly suspect this is related to weather.
 Movement of the epidemic waves probably has more to do with movement of weather patterns than movement of people.”

 “These are not subtle patterns,” said Burke.
 “If we can figure out what is driving these continental-scale epidemic waves, we should be able to forecast surges of COVID-19 and prevent them from occurring.”